 Spring is a time for all living things to get active!
 So put a little spring in your step, and get outside.
 Walking in nature is a great way to awaken your connection to the natural world.
 When you tune into nature you become more alert, more aware, and you can feel your spirit become bright with the immerging colors and renewed life of springtime.
 From riverside walks, to mountain top views there’s a trail for everyone, and the perfect trail is always the one you’re on!
 So, pick a day, find a trail, and reconnect; you’ll be glad you did!

-Below are a few of our favorite trails.
+For a few of our favorite trails read below.
 For more trail options to keep you in tune with nature this spring click here.

 Bluestone Turnpike Trail - Meandering along the Bluestone National Scenic River this eight mile trail follows an old riverbank road between Bluestone State Park and Pipestem Resort State Park.
 It can be a bit muddy, especially in the spring, and that’s why we wear hiking boots!
 It’s a fairly moderate walk, with just a few small hills, and the trilliums of spring are everywhere!